lukastk/maths-notes/misc/Fitting the ASHE data.md

 G_1 (x ; \mu, \sigma^2, \tau) = - \frac{1}{2} e^{ \mu + \frac{\sigma^2}{2}} \text{erf} \left( \frac{\mu + \sigma^2 - \log x}{\sqrt{2} \sigma} \right)
 $$

+and the 2nd term on the RHS is the mean of the Pareto distribution.
+We get that, for each

 #### References